 Optional Practical Training (OPT)

 If you would like to transfer your I-20 to another institution, your first step is to apply to the institution.
-Once you have been fully accepted and made a final decision, please bring your acceptance letter to the International Student Office.
+Once you have been fully accepted and made a final decision, bring your acceptance letter to the International Student Office.

 Form 8843 IRS

-If the student was an international student in United States for more than 5 years, the student is considered a resident for federal income tax purposes, and he or she is not required to file Form 8843.
-Form 8843 must be filed by all individuals on F-1 visas and their dependents, even if he or she has not earned any income in the U.S. If he or she has not earned any income, he or she will complete Parts I and III, sign, and mail the Form 8843 to the IRS.
+If the student was an international student in the United States for more than five years, the student is considered a resident for federal income tax purposes, and he or she is not required to file Form 8843.
+Form 8843 must be filed by all individuals on F-1 visas and their dependents, even if he or she has not earned any income in the U.S. If he or she has not earned any income, he or she will complete Parts I and III, sign and mail Form 8843 to the IRS.
 The student should keep a copy for his or her records.

-All nonresident aliens living in the U.S. must file a Form 8843 tax return each year by the appropriate deadline.
+All nonresidents living in the U.S. must file a Form 8843 tax return each year by the appropriate deadline.
 The forms are available at Internal Revenue Service at 4405 Bland Road, Raleigh, N.C.
-27609, call 919-850-1100, or visit www.irs.gov.
-Form 8843.
+27609, or call 919-850-1100.

-Reinstatement of F-1 Status
+Reinstatement of F-1 status

 - Provide financial documents showing sufficient funds to the International Student Office